oyoclass/python3-doc/doc/extralibs/redis.md

         Note
     </p>
     <p>
-        Python3 Editor does not provide access to a locally running Redis instance.
-You can, however, connect to a Redis cloud database using the Python3 Editor.
+        Python3 IDE does not provide access to a locally running Redis instance.
+You can, however, connect to a Redis cloud database using the Python3 IDE.
 Redis provides a free tier for their cloud database service and you can get one by making an account with them.
     </p>
     <p>
-        We have written a short guide on how to properly set up a Redis cloud instance to work with Python3 Editor.
+        We have written a short guide on how to properly set up a Redis cloud instance to work with Python3 IDE.
 You can check it out here:
     </p>
     <p>
         <a href="https://docs.oyoclass.com/cloudservices/datastores/redis">